ojasjain24/chatApplicationPython/README.md

 # chatApplicationPython
+## Steps for setup
-same application as shared before, with no changes.  set your ip address.  run server and then chat page
+1. set your ip address
+2. run server and then chat page